kenechiaugustine/codeinitTS/README.md

 # codeinitTS
-A code initializer for NodeJS/Express applications with Typescript
+Boilerplate for creating NodeJS/Express applications with Typescript